How To Port TWRP For MediaTek Android Devices

 1. First off, install ADB and Fastboot drivers on your PC.

-2. Enable developer options on your device, to do that go to about phone on your device and scroll to find your device build number and once found tap on it continuously until you see you’re now a developer.
+2. Enable developer options on your device, to do that go to the About phone on your device and scroll to find your device build number and once found tap on it continuously until you see you’re now a developer.

 3. Now, go back to the settings app list and find the system option, tap on it and you’ll now see the developers option.